CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 1. retrieve a token via SSO
 1. set the CirrusMD provided secret on the SDK
 1. set the SSO provided token on the SDK
-1. ask the SDK for a messages controller
+1. ask the SDK for a messages controller and display it
-1. display the controller

 ### The details